This tutorial is from a 7 part series on Dimension Reduction:

 How do we select the number of principal axes to retain?
 Which principal axes should be selected?

-Importance of an eigenvector is measured by the percentage of total variance explained by the corresponding eigenvalue.
-Suppose V1 & V2 are two eigenvectors with 40% & 10% of total variance along their directions respectively.
-If asked to choose one from these two eigenvectors, our choice would be V1 because it gives us more information about data.
+of total variance along their directions respectively.
+If asked to choose one from these two eigenvectors, our choice would be V1

 All eigenvectors are arranged according to their eigenvalues in descending order.
 Now, we have to decide how many eigenvectors to retain.
 We will be discussing two methods Total variance explained and Scree Plot for that.